The small Haworthia Retusa [ha-WORTH-ee-a re-TOO-suh] is a popular succulent plant with a short rosette of thick, triangular leaves.

 The only issue it may experience is root rot from too much water.

-If the leaves start to turn yellow, the star cactus is likely getting too much water.
-Allow the soil to dry out and wait to see if the leaves start to turn green.
+If the leaves turn yellow, the star cactus will likely get too much water.
+Allow the soil to dry out, and wait to see if the leaves start to turn green.

 Suggested Uses For Retusa Star Cactus